1. Submission procedure and workflow

 Best research practices

-- The authors should do their best to avoid errors in experimental design, data presentation, interpretation, etc. However, should they nevertheless discover a serious error in the MS (before or after publication), they will alert the Peer Community Journal.
+- The authors should do their best to avoid errors in experimental design, data presentation, interpretation, etc. However, should they nevertheless discover a serious error in the MS (before or after publication), they must alert the Peer Community Journal.

 - The study results have been interpreted objectively.
 Any findings that run contrary to the authors’ point of view are discussed in the MS.